backstage/backstage/plugins/search/api-report.md

 // @public (undocumented)
 export const Router: () => JSX.Element;

-// Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it
 // Warning: (ae-missing-release-tag) "SearchApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public @deprecated (undocumented)